Caribbean Cruising:

 Can I sign up for shore excursions in advance?
 Or should I go my own way?

-Return to Cruising Home Page
+To Cruising Tips Home Page